Dalgona/serum-site/pages/docs/assets-media.md

 `media`.
 The assets directory is used for storing stylesheets, javascript sources and images which are used globally within the project.
-While the media directory is used to store images, audio or other media files which are referenced by some of pages or blog posts.
+While the media directory is used to store images, audio or other media files which are referenced by some pages or blog posts.
 These directories and their contents will be copied into the destination directory when the project is built.

 When a new Serum project is being initialized, these two directories are also